 - Your Assistance Dog must remain under your control at all times

-Some airlines may have additional requirements, for example, that your dog wears a muzzle for the duration of the flight and remains on a lead.
-And most airlines will state that your dog cannot occupy a passenger seat, and must sit on the floor at your feet in the cabin.
+However, some airlines may have additional requirements, for example, that your dog wears a muzzle for the duration of the flight and remains on a lead.
+And most airlines state that your dog cannot occupy a passenger seat, and must sit on the floor at your feet in the cabin.

 So it’s important to familiarise yourself with your selected airline’s pet travel policy for Assistance Dogs.